 Psychiatrist Ewald W. Busse establishes the Duke University Center for Aging, the first research center of its kind in the nation.
 Now the oldest continuously running aging center in the United States, the Duke Center for Aging has pioneered long-term studies of health problems among the elderly.

 Dr. Barnes Woodhall is appointed Dean of the School of Medicine

 William G. Anlyan appointed Dean of the School of Medicine.

 Duke Establishes First Physician Assistant Program

-Dr. Eugene A. Stead Jr., then-chairman of the Department of Medicine in the Duke University School of Medicine, started a two-year curriculum to train people to fill a societal need for more medical practitioners, and expand the prior education and experience of ex-military corpsmen.
+Dr. Eugene A. Stead Jr., then-chairman of the Department of Medicine in the Duke University School of Medicine, started the nation's first physician assistant educational program, a two-year curriculum to train people to fill a societal need for more medical practitioners, and expand the prior education and experience of ex-military corpsmen.

 Enzyme Superoxide Dismutase Discovered